slotdawg/ts2020/peer/peer.rst

 Overview
 ++++++++

-The explosive growth of unstructured data has driven organizations to seek solutions to efficiently store, share, manage and protect an ever-growing universe of data while deriving new value and intelligence.
+The explosive growth of unstructured data has driven organizations to seek solutions to efficiently store, share, manage, and protect an ever-growing universe of data while deriving new value and intelligence.
 Since 1993, Peer Software has focused on these requirements and more by building best-of-breed data management and real-time replication solutions for distributed on-premises and cloud storage environments.

-Peer’s flagship offering, Peer Global File Service (PeerGFS), features enterprise-class replication technology with integrated file locking, and a globally accessible namespace that powers multi-site, multi-vendor, and multi-cloud deployment.
+Peer’s flagship offering, Peer Global File Service (PeerGFS), features enterprise-class replication technology with integrated file locking and a globally accessible namespace that powers multi-site, multi-vendor, and multi-cloud deployment.

 PeerGFS enables fast local data access for users and applications at different locations, protects against version conflicts, makes data highly available, and allows Nutanix Files to co-exist with legacy NAS platforms to ease adoption of Files into existing environments.